 The current problem is not unprecedented.
 In 1977 and 1983, Congress enacted a variety of measures to address similar financial problems.
 Among them were constraints on the growth of initial benefit levels, a gradual increase from 65 to 67 in Social Security's full retirement age (i.e., the age for receipt of full benefits), payroll tax increases, taxation of Social Security benefits of higher-income recipients, and extension of coverage to federal and nonprofit workers.
-Subsequently, new long-term deficits have been forecast, resulting from changes in actuarial methods and assumptions, and from the passage of time, (during which years of deficits at the end of the 75-year valuation period replace recent years of surpluses).
+Subsequently, new long-term deficits have been forecast, resulting from changes in actuarial methods and assumptions, and from the passage of time (during which years of deficits at the end of the 75-year valuation period replace recent years of surpluses).

 Many believe that action should be taken soon.
-This has been the view of the Social Security trustees and other recent panels and commissions that have examined the problem, and was echoed by a wide range of interests groups testifying in hearings during the past two Congresses.
+This has been the view of the Social Security trustees and other recent panels and commissions that have examined the problem, and was echoed by a wide range of interest groups testifying in hearings during the past two Congresses.
 One of the difficulties is that there is no sense of "near-term" crisis.
 In 1977 and 1983, the trust funds' balances were projected to fall to zero in a very short time (within months of the 1983 rescue).
-Today, the problem is perceived to be as little as 15 or as much as 39 years away.
-Lacking a "crisis," the pressure to compromise is diffused and the issues and the divergent views about them have led to a myriad of complex proposals.
-In 1977 and 1983, the debate was not about fundamental reform; it revolved around how to raise the system's income and constrain its costs.
+Today, the problem is perceived to be as little as 14 or as much as 38 years away.
+Lacking a "crisis," the pressure to compromise is diffused and the issues and the divergent views about them have led to myriad complex proposals.
+In 1977 and

+1983, the debate was not about fundamental reform; it revolved around how to raise the system's income and constrain its costs.
 Today, the ideas range from restoring the system's solvency with as few alterations as possible to replacing it entirely with something modeled after IRAs or 401(k)s.
 This broad spectrum was clearly reflected in the Social Security Advisory Council's report in 1997, which presented three different reform plans, none of which garnered a majority of the Council's 13 members.
 Similar diversity is reflected in the many Social Security reform bills introduced in the past two Congresses.

 The Push for Major Reform.
 Many advocates of reform see Social Security as an anachronism, built on depression-era concerns about high unemployment and widespread "dependency" among the aged.
 They see the prospect of reform today as an opportunity to modernize the way society saves for retirement.
 They cite the vast economic, social, and demographic changes that have transpired over the past 67 years and changes made in other countries that now use market-based personal accounts to strengthen retirement incomes and bolster their economies by spurring savings and investments.
 They believe government-run, pay-as-you-go systems are unsustainable in aging societies.
-They prefer a system that lets workers acquire wealth by investing in personal accounts for their retirement, rather than the current system that must impose tax hikes on future workers to meet promised benefits.
+They prefer a system that lets workers acquire wealth and provide for their retirement by investing in personal accounts.